 Website

 The EGI website is a repository of information with sections targeted to researchers, policy makers, the EGI community and the general public.
+It will be redeveloped over the course of EGI-Engage to target audiences more efficiently.
 The website hosts:

 EGI Blog